 In order to ensure the safety of our residents, we have committed to the below cleaning practices:

-- Every 20-30 minutes our team is cleaning/disinfecting all elevator and intercom buttons, door handles and glass
+- Increased cleaning/disinfecting all elevator and intercom buttons, door handles and glass

-- At least twice per day, your shared Laundry rooms are cleaned and disinfected by our team
+- Your shared Laundry rooms are regularly cleaned and disinfected by our team

-To complete this cleaning, we are using single use disposable cloths or towels with disinfectant in spray bottles or buckets on all surfaces.
+To complete this cleaning, we are using single use disposable cloths or cleaning wipes with disinfectant in spray bottles or buckets on all surfaces.
 These additional cleaning measures are being completed in addition to our standard cleaning practices.

 Where possible and when safe to do so, opening select Community Gyms, Yoga Rooms and Pools.